 During my testing phase, I used the shoe on roads, trails, and across a snow and cornice-flanked peak in the Indian Peaks Wilderness of Colorado, testing each of its most laudable features, respectively: dynamic road feel, excellent traction on nearly all trail features, and a supremely effective waterproof upper.
-I even got to run in these shoes during a rare morning downpour, testing the shoes through sloppy mud and over wet rocks.
+I even got to run in these shoes during a rare morning downpour, testing the trail running shoes through sloppy mud and over wet rocks.

 Salomon Sense 4 Pro Upper

 The Sense 4 Pro upper continues the S-Lab tradition of a sock-like fit, smoothing over your foot without added material or bulk, using the SensiFit system.
 Rather than stitched, the upper is “welded.”
 This word is thrown around a lot in the shoe industry, but what does it actually mean?

 Particularly in trail shoes where durability is expected along with low weight, high-frequency welding uses molecular friction and heat to fuse surfaces together until they bind.
 Salomon’s website lists the upper material as “textile/synthetic,” but specifically it is likely nylon and ethylene-vinyl acetate (EVA); this combination produces a protective layer that is laminated over breathable mesh.